A pool or spa requires building approval, issued by a private building certifier, if the pool or spa:

 removed or altering fences

-removed or altering portions of a pool fence or safety barrier, may require
+If you intend to make alterations or need to replace a damaged, removed or demolished pool fence or safety barrier, you may require

 building development approval from a private building